 Gallery is a specific place where artists and the recipients of art meet.
-Its highly contextual aspect is rooted in our Western culture (what’s a museum for, what’s a gallery for, what’s a culture place for?).
-Here, “gallery” does not have to be a gallery in the sense of a building, but more in the sense of its contextual power.
-And simply because we see it in the “position of an art object”, we see it and take it differently.
+Its highly contextual aspect is rooted in our Western culture (what’s a museum for?, what’s a gallery for?, what’s a place of culture for?).
+Here, “gallery” does not have to be “a gallery” meaning – a building, but that what is stands for – its contextual power.
+Simply because we see an object in the “position of an art object”, we perceive it differently.

 Let’s take Mr John Nobody.
 He’s idea is to take 10 random items from his house, put them into the gallery space and write some sentences about what he currently associates with them below.

 On the other hand, there is Mr James Unknown – he looked at the postmodern conceptual art very carefully and decided to make some of his own.
 He thought about his choice of 10 items that he’s going to put in the gallery, but prudently crafts the descriptions, his goal and general idea of his exhibition.
 He was especially interested in designing the descriptions, so he could get the psychological effect he wanted.

 Unfortunately both Mr Unknown and Mr Nobody have the disadvantage of the meta-context, not being famous or related to any paradoxical “mainstream avant-garde”.
-In that, our experiment is limited, but still relevant.
-So let’s take this one step further and make Mr Unknown – Mr Famous.
+Our thought experiment just hit a wall, so let’s take it one step further and swap Mr Unknown into Mr Famous.
 Mr Famous has exhibited in the past in foreign countries, was well received for his aesthetic works of art, and perhaps even received prizes for them.
 As we can imagine the context in all three examples is slightly different, yet the “objects of art” themselves do not change at all.